You have skipped the navigation, tab for page content

 Davis, 24, has played every season since the NRLW was established in 2018 and is on track to become one of the first players to reach the 50-match milestone as she has made 43 appearances, along with Kelly and Broncos captain Ali Brigginshaw.

-“Keeley is still only young and has a long playing career ahead of her, but she has got the qualities to be an NRLW coach when she eventually stops playing,” Strange said.
+“Keeley is still only young and has a long playing career ahead of her, but she has got all the qualities to be an NRLW coach when she eventually stops playing,” Strange said.

 Former Broncos NRLW premiership winning coach Kelvin Wright will again take charge of Tonga in the Pacific Bowl, which doubles as a qualifying tournament for the 2026 World Cup, with the winner of Saturday’s clash with Samoa to meet the winner of next week’s Fiji-Cook Islands Test.